ishworX/virtualSuggestionBox/README.md

 - Translates input to English 📝
 - Analyzes sentiment (positive, neutral, negative) 😊😐☹️
 - Categorizes feedback into business areas like Facility, Work Process, or Benefits 📂
-- Allows anonymous questions and retrieves past answers 💬
+- Allows anonymous questions and lets users view/add multiple answers 💬
+- Stores all data persistently in files for continuity across sessions 💾
+- Provides a password-protected admin mode for secure management 🔒

 This helps management better understand employee needs and improves workplace communication!